VBA Cell References

 Performing actions with macros in VBA

-After creating the macro and declaring the variables, the next step is to actual refer to each variable and use them to manipulate the data within the Excel sheet.
-Performing an action on a variable or data reference is known as a method.
+After creating the macro and declaring the variables, the next step is to create VBA cell references, which actually refers to each variable and they can then be used to manipulate the data within the Excel sheet.
+Performing the actions on variables for data reference are known as VBA methods.

 To do this, you will need to know the different methods you can apply within VBA.
 The ideal first step is to learn how to refer to specific data cells.